Meet the SEEDS Team

 Angelina Zitelli

-My name is Angelina Zitelli, and I received my B.S. in Biological Sciences from FAU.
+I received my B.S. in Biological Sciences from FAU.
 I am currently a master's student in Biological Sciences at FAU with research interests centered on plant and insect ecology, particularly in tropical systems.
 Captivated by Florida's unique biodiversity, my thesis explores the reproductive ecology of Pistia stratiotes L., an aquatic plant that dominates Florida waterways.
 I joined SEEDS to connect with fellow ecological researchers and nature enthusiasts while broadening my understanding of diverse ecological methods and systems beyond my own research focus.
 I also hope to spread awareness and engage with others about the importance of understanding and caring for our incredible biodiversity.
 Beyond research, I enjoy hiking, paddleboarding, playing guitar, and singing.

 Faculty Advisor